Charter Fishing Trip Information

-Key Largo charter fishing trips with Captain Henry
+Key Largo fishing and sandbar trips

-What does the captain provide
+What the captain provides

 Capt Henry will provide all the tackle, bait, bottled water, a cooler with ice and fishing licenses.